Abhishekthapa/SDN-Comparison-with-Legacy/README.md

 7. Use DITG and iperf application to gather further data.

 For Legacy setup, just run legacy.py file and do ping DITG and iperf operation.
+In the datasets folder, 'legacy_data' and 'sdn_data' folders contain output of PING and 'sdn_dataset.csv' file contains output of DITG obtained from our experiment.